PaulMcClernan/OpenXTalk-Apple-CoreMIDI/README.md

 ### So far this library consists of:

-- LiveCode Builder (LCB) Bindings to create a MIDI Client and register as a Virtual MIDI Source from LiveCode Script.
+- Builder (LCB) Bindings to create a MIDI Client and register as a Virtual MIDI Source from Script.
-- Handlers which creates a byte buffer that enables sending binary MIDI data out from LiveCode Script (LCS)
+- Handlers which creates a byte buffer that enables sending binary MIDI data out from Script
 - TimeStamping, it has a seperate 'Send' handler that allows for sending MIDI messages with millisecond offsets from 0 (from when the bytes were passed to it) from LiveCode Script (LCS), obsuring away the conversion to nanosecond time stampings, and retreival (mach_kernel time, used by MIDI Services is a struct that includes division values to use to get most accurate timing on different clock speed processors) from the LCS.
 - In-line Documentation markup describing the handlers of the library module for LiveCode's Dictionary.
-- LiveCode Builder (LCB) Bindings to retreive various infos about the present state of the MIDI Setup on the system, mostly Plist XML right now (WIP).
+- Builder (LCB) Bindings to retreive various infos about the present state of the MIDI Setup on the system, mostly Plist XML right now (WIP).
 - Utility handlers for generating common MIDI messages (no converting to bytes needed) such as Note On/Off, Pitchbend, Controllers, etc.
 - Some more Error Checking and Reporting in the LCB end to return descriptive information about any errors that may occur.
 - MIDI Setup changed notifications to alert LiveCode of changes to the current setup (a MIDI Instrument gets turned off for example)